Johncook2/Stress-and-Taxes/README.md

  - You can take loans to repair your ship by entering single target repair and selecting something that costs more money than you have saved.
  - Nightfishes give more money, everything sells for less and everything costs more.
  - Taxes (Now included)
+ - Being stressed out for long periods of time is now a bad idea